stat20-summer/website/content/syllabus.md

 #### Accommodations for students with disabilities

 We want all students to succeed.
-If you have letters of accommodations from the Disabled Students' Program, please share them with your instructor as soon as possible, and we will work out the necessary arrangements.
-For students with extended time on timed assessments, the time period you have to take the online quiz will be automatically extended accordingly.
-Such students will take the midterm and final through the campus proctoring service, which will provide extended time.
+If you have letters of accommodations from the Disabled Students' Program, please share them with me as soon as possible, and I will work out the necessary arrangements.
+For those of you who receive extended time on timed assessments, the time period you have to take the online quiz will be automatically extended accordingly.
+You'll also take the midterm and final through the campus proctoring service, which will provide extended time.

 #### On Confidentiality